 Use of School Facilities Outside of School Hours:

 School spaces and facilities should be available to students, staff, and community members before, during and after the school day.
-These spaces and facilities also should be available to community agencies and organizations offering physical activity and nutrition program.
+These spaces and facilities also should be available to community agencies and organizations offering physical activity and nutrition programs.
 School district policies concerning safety will apply at all times.

 5.0 Health/Guidance Services: